Malaya (film): Production

 The film was based on Manchester Boddy's plan to get rubber out of Japanese-held Malaya after a fire destroyed a large part of the US government's supply of raw rubber at the Firestone Tire & Rubber Company's plant in Fall River, Massachusetts.
 The character John Manchester, portrayed by Lionel Barrymore, was based on Boddy.

 The film was originally developed by Dore Schary for RKO under the title Operation Malaya.
 Howard Hughes rejected both Operation Malaya and Battleground.
-When Schary left RKO to go to Metro-Goldwyn-Mayer, he bought the property from MGM.
+When Schary left RKO to go to Metro-Goldwyn-Mayer, he bought the property for MGM.
 Principal photography took place from mid-February to March 24, 1949.
 The film's release was delayed due to hesitation about making a film about World War II.

-This film was the first occasion on which James Stewart worked with Spencer Tracy since his screen debut in Murder Man (1935) in which he had a minor role with sixth billing.
+This film was the first occasion on which James Stewart worked with Spencer Tracy since his screen debut in Murder Man (1935) in a minor role with sixth billing.